Secure Communications with OpenVPN on Debian 6 (Squeeze)

 For many private networking tasks, we urge users to consider the many capabilities of the OpenSSH package, which can provide easier VPN and VPN-like services.
 OpenSSH is also installed and configured by default on all Linodes.
 Nevertheless, if your deployment requires a more traditional VPN solution like OpenVPN, this document covers the installation and configuration of the OpenVPN software.

-Before installing OpenVPN, it is assumed that you have followed our getting started guide.
+Before installing OpenVPN, it is assumed that you have followed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 If you’re concerned about securing and “hardening” the system on your Linode, you might be interested in our security basics article as well.

 Make sure your package repositories and installed programs are up to date by issuing the following commands:

 apt-get update apt-get upgrade --show-upgraded

 Begin by installing the OpenVPN software and the

 udev dependency with the following command:

 The OpenVPN package provides a set of encryption-related tools called “easy-rsa”.
 These scripts are located by default in the

 /usr/share/doc/openvpn/examples/easy-rsa/ directory.
 However, in order to function properly, these scripts should be located in the